-TMX Group must continue to own, directly or indirectly, all of the issued and outstanding voting shares of Alpha GP, and must continue to hold directly or indirectly, the interests in income and capital of Alpha LP.
-Alpha LP must continue to own, directly or indirectly, all the issued and outstanding voting shares of TSX Alpha Exchange.
-Without the prior approval of the OSC, and subject to such terms and conditions as considered appropriate by the OSC, other than TMX Group, no person or company, and no combination of persons or companies acting jointly or in concert shall hold an interest of more than 10%, or such other percentage as may be prescribed by the OSC in the income or capital of Alpha LP or may beneficially own or exercise control or direction over more than 10%, or such other percentage as may be prescribed by the OSC, of any class or series of voting shares of Alpha GP.
-The OSC's approval, as the case may be, may be subject to such terms and conditions as the OSC considers appropriate.
+TMX Group must continue to own, directly or indirectly, all of the issued and outstanding voting shares of Alpha Exchange Inc. Without the prior approval of the OSC, and subject to such terms and conditions as considered appropriate by the OSC, other than TMX Group, no person or company, and no combination of persons or companies acting jointly or in concert may beneficially own or exercise control or direction over more than 10%, or such other percentage as may be prescribed by the OSC, of any class or series of voting shares of Alpha Exchange Inc.